tiffanyluu/turnip-trader/README.md

 2. **Semantic Search** – Find relevant trading strategies from embedded guide database
 3. **Isabelle's Analysis** – Isabelle combines scenario + guides to provide contextual advice
 4. **Visual Display** – View patterns through charts and cards with Animal Crossing styling

+## Deployment Notes

+This application is deployed on free-tier hosting:
+- **Frontend**: Vercel
+- **Backend**: Render

+**Important**: The backend service sleeps after 15 minutes of inactivity.
+On first use, you may need to:
+1. Visit https://turnip-trader.onrender.com/health to wake the service
+2. Wait 30-60 seconds for the backend to start
+3. Refresh the main application

+This is a limitation of free hosting tiers, not the application itself.